Randy Gradishar

-Randy Charles Gradishar (born March 3, 1952) is an American former professional football player who was a middle linebacker in the 1970s and 1980s for the Denver Broncos of the National Football League (NFL).
-A native of Ohio, Gradishar was a two-time consensus All-American for the Ohio State Buckeyes, before playing ten seasons for Denver, where he was the centerpiece of their "Orange Crush Defense".
+Randolph Charles Gradishar (born March 3, 1952) is an American former professional football player who was a linebacker for 10 seasons with the Denver Broncos of the National Football League (NFL) during the 1970s and 1980s.
+A native of Ohio, Gradishar was a one-time consensus and one-time unanimous All-American playing college football for the Ohio State Buckeyes, before playing ten seasons for Denver, where he was the centerpiece of their "Orange Crush Defense".
+In 2024, he was inducted into the Pro Football Hall of Fame.

-High school career
+Early life

 Gradishar is a 1970 graduate of Champion High School, Champion, Ohio.
 During his high school career, Randy lettered all three years in both football and basketball.
 As a high school football player, Randy received honors including All-League, All-County, and the Star Helmet Award.

 In basketball, he was the leading rebounder for three years and the second leading scorer for two years, receiving All-League and All-County honors.
 Randy holds the high school records for most blocked shots (44), single game rebounds (26), and most career rebounds (817).

 In 2004, Randy was inducted into the Champion High School Hall of Fame for Athletics.
 He was presented by his former high school coach, Al Carrino.